microhomie/microhomie/README.rst

 Currently Microhomie implements `Homie v3.0.1 <https://github.com/homieiot/convention/releases/tag/v3.0.1>`_.

-!Important!
-Microhomie 1.0.0 (asyncio version) is not compatible with previous 0.3 Microhomie nodes.
+**Important** Microhomie 1.0.0 (asyncio version) is not compatible with previous 0.3 Microhomie nodes.

 Read the `Microhomie documentation <https://microhomie.readthedocs.io>`_ to get started.
 If you want to make your own node, learn from our examples until we have a "howto build nodes" section in the documentation or get in contact with us on `Slack <https://join.slack.com/t/microhomie/shared_invite/enQtMzA3MTIwNTg3OTU4LTdjMmQxNGI1ZTIzN2IwZjNiMDRkMDE4NGM3Mjc3MWE4ZWUxNzdhOTVhZWIxYmNiZDBjZDlhMTY2MmIyOGZiODI>`_.